-How this stage of the process fits in to the production process for the Site Allocations and Policies plan

-- 1.12 The production of the Site Allocations plan is a five stage process as set out below: - Stage 1: Notification of the intention to prepare a plan, inviting representations on its content and considering the representations made (regulation 18); - Stage 2: Publication of the plan, consultation on it and considering the representations made (regulations 19-20); - Stage 3: Submission of the plan to the Secretary of State (regulation 22); - Stage 4: Independent examination of the plan and publication of the Inspector's recommendations (regulations 23-25) - Stage 5: Adoption of the plan by the Council (regulation 26).
+- 1.7 The Site Allocations Plan was adopted by the Council on 22nd February 2017.
+This plan is formally part of the statutory development plan and, therefore, it carries significant weight in the determination of planning applications via the Planning and Compulsory Purchase Act section 38(6): - "... for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the (development) plan unless material considerations indicate otherwise." - 1.8 The production of the Site Allocations Plan followed a five stage process as set out below: - Stage 1: Notification of the intention to prepare a plan, inviting representations on its content and considering the representations made (regulation 18)1; - Stage 2: Publication of the plan, consultation on it and considering the representations made (regulations 19-20); - Stage 3: Submission of the plan to the Secretary of State (regulation 22); - Stage 4: Independent examination of the plan and publication of the Inspector's recommendations (regulations 23-25) - Stage 5: Adoption of the plan by the Council (regulation 26). - 1.9 The Inspector's Report was received on 17th January 2017.
+The Inspector concluded that, with the recommended main modifications set out in his report, the Core Strategy Review and Site Allocations Plan meet the criteria for soundness in the National Planning Policy Framework.
+The Inspector's main modifications have been incorporated into the plans.
+The Core Strategy Review and the Site Allocations Plan together constitute the Ipswich Local Plan. - 1.10 A summary of the tests of soundness is contained at Appendix 1 and a list of all the policies contained in this plan at Appendix 2. - 1.11 The revised Local Development Scheme (October 2015) provides more details on the various stages and the process involved in producing documents.

-Town & Country Planning (Local Planning) (England) Regulations 2012
+1 Town & Country Planning (Local Planning) (England) Regulations 2012